The Chase Sapphire Reserve card has some new benefits coming soon – but they’ll be accompanied by a higher annual fee.

 - One free year of DashPass membership

 If you frequent rideshares and like to order in for dinner, these new benefits offer plenty of value.
 Lyft Pink, typically $19.99 per month, saves you 15% on all rides and offers more flexibility in ride cancellations.
-DashPass ($9.99 a month for most members) comes with reduced service fees and no delivery fees, saving members around $5 per order.
+DashPass ($9.99 a month for most members) comes with reduced service fees and no delivery fees on qualifying orders, saving members around $5 per order.

 All in all, it is easy to see why Chase is boosting the annual fee alongside these new perks.